 Repair bare spots

-Unfortunately, even the best-tended lawns are susceptible to pet damage.
+Unfortunately, even a healthy lawn and the very best-tended lawns are susceptible to pet damage.
 High levels of nitrogen found in canine urine often burn grass, causing it to yellow and brown.
 Luckily, there are ways to mitigate patchiness by selecting the proper turfgrass, re-seeding where necessary, and restricting potty time to certain areas of your yard.

 Start on the right foot by selecting a resilient grass seed compatible with your current climate.
 Warmer locations may need a more durable turf, as sunrays mixed with increased potty schedules will threaten the health of your lawn.
 When starting fresh, sprinkle grass seed like this and consider rooting in the fall or spring to ensure harsh summers and winters don’t kill the source prematurely.